LuisWenLuo/COSC-421-Four-real/README.md

 ## Topic

-- Analyzing airport connectivity and delay propagation in Canada's top airports
+- Analyzing airport connectivity and delay propagation in Canada's top airports (Vancouver, Edmonton, Toronto, Calgary, and Montreal)

 ## Data

-- The data that was collected was from September 15, 2025 - September 30, 2025
+- The data that was collected was from September 1, 2025 - September 15, 2025
 - Our top airports are Vancouver, Calgary, Edmonton, Toronto, and Montreal